 Think about Rule One, where you give every dollar a job.
 When you invest, that job is to serve as a point of leverage.
 Your first dollar earns more dollars.
 Then those new dollars begin earning more dollars, and so on.
 That’s how you build wealth.

 … and the secret to doing it successfully?

 Make It Boring

 Once you’ve made sure that you’re investing enough, and that you’re doing it correctly (more on that in a moment), then your job is done.
 If you’re not interested in a career in finance, the less complex you make investing, the better off you’ll be.

 Complexity won’t add any value to your investment performance and, worse, it’ll create anxiety-induced paralysis and/or poor investment decisions.
 Warren Buffet, the greatest investor of all time, said it best:

 “… the active investors will have their returns diminished by a far greater percentage than will their inactive brethren.
 That means the passive group—the ‘know-nothings’—must win.”

 Which means, you’re better off taking investment cues from Ron Popeil: “Set it, and forget it!”

 Are you ready to dive in?
 If you want to learn how to invest—wisely and without undue stress—check out our Whiteboard Wednesday series, Invest Like a Pro.
-If you prefer book form, you can grab that, here.

 Don’t Put This Off